Angular Momentum Entanglement Mediated By General Relativistic Frame Dragging

 Given that we assume both particles interact with the same bath, one might wonder whether any entanglement arises due to the radiation field.
 To explore this possibility, we simulated Eq. (\ref{eq:ME}) with $\hat{H}_I^{AB}=0$ and observed that the negativity remained zero over the time scales considered.

 An important question is how much entropy the system can tolerate before entanglement is completely lost.
-Figure (\ref{logneg_temp}) shows the entanglement -- quantified by the logarithmic negativity $E_N$ -- as a function of the bath temperature, for the state $\ket{l, m=0}$ evolving under Eq.~\eqref{eq:ME} for a duration of $t = 1$ s.
+Figure \ref{logneg_temp1} shows the entanglement -- quantified by the logarithmic negativity $E_N$ -- as a function of the bath temperature, for the state $\ket{l, m=0}$ evolving under Eq.~\eqref{eq:ME} for a duration of $t = 1$ s.
 We observe that entanglement begins to decrease noticeably around $T = 1$ K, and becomes effectively negligible by $T \approx 1.7$ K. At $T = 1$ K, the entropy of the global state is numerically found to be $\mathcal{S}(\rho_{AB}) \approx 0.04$ bits.
-When entanglement is completely lost, at $T \approx 1.7$ K, the entropy reaches approximately $\mathcal{S}(\rho_{AB}) \approx 0.6$ bits.

-{This shows that even one bit of entropy can be enough to suppress entanglement entirely.
+When entanglement is completely lost, at $T \approx 1.7$ K, the entropy reaches approximately $\mathcal{S}(\rho_{AB}) \approx 0.6$ bits. \\ This shows that even one bit of entropy can be enough to suppress entanglement entirely.
 In other words, the system must be prepared in an almost pure state for entanglement to survive.
 While this sets a stringent requirement, recognizing this fragility is essential for designing protocols to make the state more resilient against noise.
 One possible strategy is to increase the effective energy gap between relevant levels, for instance by using smaller particles (and increase the angular velocity accordingly), or coupling to external fields that lift degeneracies and energetically penalize unwanted excitations.
 Enhancing the energy scale of the relevant degrees of freedom would reduce thermal population of higher levels and help maintain coherence.
-Although challenging, identifying the entropy threshold for entanglement loss provides a concrete benchmark to guide improvements in state preparation and environmental control.}
+Although challenging, identifying the entropy threshold for entanglement loss provides a concrete benchmark to guide improvements in state preparation and environmental control.

 $\bullet$ \emph{Laser heating} -- Finally, it is important to note that high-frequency rotations require the use of lasers \cite{silica}, which in turn cause heating of the spheres.
-This can lead to a rapid increase in temperature, reaching undesirable levels.
-To estimate the increase in $T$, one can use the following equation \cite{bateman,steiner}:
+This can lead to a rapid increase in temperature, reaching undesirable levels. {This is also the reason why we prefer diamagnetic over optical levitation, as in the former case the control over the temperature is more optimal than in the latter scenario.
+Furthermore, to keep the temperature as low as possible, one can rely on the use of a dilution refrigerator \cite{diluref}, which is capable of cooling probe systems up to the order of mK.}